vitor251093/resurrection-capsule/README.md

 - A computer with Linux, MacOS or Windows 10;
 - The Docker application installed;
 - Darkspore installed (use Wine, or relatives, if you are in Linux/macOS);
-- The mod from the `required_mod` folder inside your Darkspore Data folder (non-DVD versions only).
+- The mod from the `required_mod` folder inside your Darkspore Data folder (non-latest versions only).

 ### Non-Docker version
 - A computer with Linux, MacOS or Windows XP (or above);
 - Python 2.7 and Flask installed;
 - Darkspore installed (use Wine, or relatives, if you are in Linux/macOS);
-- The mod from the `required_mod` folder inside your Darkspore Data folder (non-DVD versions only).
+- The mod from the `required_mod` folder inside your Darkspore Data folder (non-latest versions only).

 ## Progress
 - [x] Redirect Darkspore requests to the localhost;